withletters/papery/README.md

 # Papery

-papery is  is a simple, static site generator written in Python - supports Markdown/JSON/YAML input and Jinja2 templating.
+papery is  is a simple, static site generator written in Python - supports Markdown, YAML, and JSON input and Jinja2 templating.

 # Features